Teresa Mangum | Obermann Center for Advanced Studies, Departments of Gender, Women’s, and Sexuality Studies and English

 Graduate Research Assistant

 Torie Burns | Department of English

 Torie is an English PhD candidate studying American literature from 1900 to the present.
 Her interests include memoirs, food studies, and embodiment.
 Prior to attending Iowa’s program, she earned a BA in English and Psychology at Duke University and worked at Vanderbilt University’s business school.
 When she’s not reading, she’s most likely taking pictures, traveling, or taking pictures while traveling.

 This fall, a new Humanities for the Public Good Advisory Board will plunge into the first year of planning a new interdisciplinary, experiential humanities PhD for students who are pursuing advanced studies in preparation for diverse careers.
-Working together and in break out groups, the Advisory Board will host alumni visits and workshops; explore exciting experiments across the country, including humanities labs and project-based learning; oversee our new internship program; and more.
-We’ll share our progress on the HPG website and in a new newsletter edited by our HPG postdoctoral fellow and graduate fellow.
+Working together and in subcommittee groups, the Advisory Board will host alumni visits and workshops; explore exciting experiments across the country, including humanities labs and project-based learning; oversee our new internship program; and more.
+We’ll share our progress on the HPG website and in a new newsletter.

 Aron Aji | Division of World Languages, Literatures & Cultures